 - What does Category Management have to do with me, the BD professional?

-- What impact is Category Management going to have on businesses (small, mid and large) and their strategy to successfully market and grow their business?
+- What impact is Category Management going to have on government contractors (small, mid and large) and their strategy to successfully market and grow their business?

 These questions have been pulling at me for weeks.
 After researching and reading – and not being satisfied with what I found - I decided to do a deep dive into these four questions.